CSM Timothy T. Allen

 Command Sergeant Major (CSM) Timothy T. Allen entered the United States Army on 15 March 1989, attended Basic Training at Fort Sill, OK and completed Field Artillery (13B) Advanced Initial Training.
 In June 1993 he attended the Academy of Health Sciences and graduated the Patient Administration Course.

 CSM Allen’s distinguished career has included a myriad of integral duty positions.
 He was first assigned as a MSL Handler 18th USAFAD Greece; he served as a Cannon Crewmember 3-41th Field Artillery, 24th Infantry Division, Fort Stewart, Georgia.
 He deployed during Desert Shield/Desert Storm.
 CSM Allen’s next assignment took him to 27th Main Support Battalion, 1st Calvary Division, Fort Hood, Texas where he served as a Patient Administration Specialist.
 This tour was followed by assignments to 374th Air-evacuation Squadron, Yokota Air Force Base, Japan where CSM Allen served as the Joint Medical Regulator.
 He followed these successful positions by being selected as the NCOIC of Patient Accountability Branch at General Leonard Wood Army Community Hospital, Fort Leonard Wood, Missouri.
 He would later become a Division Liaison Officer for 101st Airborne Division (Air Assault), Fort Campbell, Kentucky in support of Operation Iraqi Freedom 05-07.
 After departing Fort Campbell, Kentucky, CSM Allen was assigned to Fort Leavenworth, Kansas, where he became the First Sergeant for Munson Army Health Center.
 His next assignment took CSM Allen to SSG John W. Kreckel 101st Non Commissioned Officer Academy as the Deputy Commandant.
-CSM Allen is currently serving as the 10th Mountain Division Surgeon Sergeant Major.
+CSM Allen also served as the 10th Mountain Division Surgeon Sergeant Major.